 There are other newer ways of treating BPH which are less invasive.
-These treatments may be available in individual hospitals but not all hospitals will have all the treatments, and some are still only available as part of a trial.
+These treatments may be available in individual hospitals but not all hospitals will have all the treatments.
 The potential advantages of these treatments include:

-- Shorter stay in hospital
+- Shorter stay in hospital;

-- Shorter recovery time
+- Shorter recovery time;

-- Reduced risk of some of the possible side effects such as incontinence, erection problems and infections
+- Reduced risk of some of the possible side effects such as incontinence, erection problems and infections;

-- Earlier removal of the catheter
+- Earlier removal of the catheter.